 Resources

 CARMA is an incredible organization based out of Texas Tech University and led by Dr. Larry Williams with the aim of enhancing research methods education and practice across the globe.
 CARMA conducts many in-person and online tutorials, workshops, seminars, and learning institutes presented by premier methods experts across organizational science disciplines.
-Students, new faculty, and experienced researchers can all find excellent resources for a wide range of research methodologies and tools on the CARMA website, as well as information about upcoming events.
+Students, new faculty, and experienced researchers can all find excellent resources for a wide range of research methodologies and tools on the main CARMA website, as well as information about upcoming events.

-CARMA Women in Research Methods Affiliate Program:
+CARMA Women in Research Methods Affiliate Program

 CARMA Affiliate Programs are a set of free programs offered in partnership with professional associations and groups from fields of management.
 Their focus involves educating faculty and graduate students on discipline appropriate research methods.
 These programs allow access to resources already developed by CARMA, as well as new events developed for and in partnership with CARMA Affiliates.